Some may call it "history", but we lived it.

 On April 28, 2019, we celebrated our 30th anniversary.

-CWC is open to all people, 16 years of age or older, who love to sing in the soprano or alto range.
+CWC is open to all people, 16 years of age or older, who love to sing in the soprano and/or alto range.
 We normally rehearse 7:00-9:00 Monday evenings September through May at First Unitarian Universalist Church, 93 West Weisheimer Road, in the Clintonville neighborhood of Columbus.